cncf/wg-serverless/workflow/spec/spec.md

   "type": "object",
   "description": "State end definition",
   "properties": {
-    "type": {
+    "kind": {
       "type": "string",
       "enum": [
         "DEFAULT",
         "TERMINATE",
         "EVENT"
       ],
-      "description": "Type of end definition"
+      "description": "Kind of end definition"
     },
     "produceEvent": {
-      "description": "If end type is EVENT, select one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
+      "description": "If end kind is EVENT, select one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
     }
   },
   "if": {
     "properties": {
-      "type": {
+      "kind": {
         "const": "EVENT"
       }
     }
   },
   "then": {
     "required": [
-      "type",
+      "kind",
       "produceEvent"
     ]
   },
   "else": {
     "required": [
-      "type"
+      "kind"
     ]
   }
 }